 You can't be too careful about the possibility that there might be more bombs.

-If you find something suspicious, of course you're going to call it in and get support.
+If you find something suspicious, of course, you're going to call it in and get support.

-That's all that's going on here, and it's being twisted by liars like Blog Dog, this caller, and Alex into proof of their dumb false flag theories.
+And it's being twisted by liars like Blog Dog, This Caller, and Alex into proof of their dumb false flag theories.

-So he tries to spin it into being a thing where this clip is on the police radio proves that the police had foreknowledge of what to look for.
+So he tries to spin it into being a thing where this clip on the police radio proves that the police had foreknowledge of what to look for.

 I would argue that the two bombs had just gone off.

-and you know what else you expect to see?
+And you know what else you expect to see?

 Professionals.

-So the other people on the police radio aren't going to be yelling like, oh my God, Bedlam!
+So the other people on the police radio aren't going to be yelling like, oh my God, Bedlam.

-And I don't know how they're going to get around now saying there's no John Noe number 2, 3, 4, 5, 6, 7, 8, 9, 10, 20, because they had people lining the last few miles saying it's a drill, it's a drill with black backpacks.
+Because they had people lining the last few miles saying it's a drill, it's a drill with black backpacks.

 I guess so.